 The Working World builds cooperative businesses in low-income communities, using a groundbreaking model that combines non-extractive finance with tailor-made business support.

 What We Do

 That’s what we mean by non-extractive finance — a business loan should be a tool to help you grow, not to rob you blind.

-We work in places that have serious needs but also enormous impact–post-crisis Argentina; the Nicaraguan countryside; shuttered factories in Chicago; New York neighborhoods destroyed by Hurricane Sandy.
+We research and work in places that have serious needs but also enormous impact–post-crisis Argentina; the Nicaraguan countryside; shuttered factories in Chicago; New York neighborhoods destroyed by Hurricane Sandy.

-In May 2012, we helped workers at New Era Windows in Chicago buy back their factory after it was shut down overnight by an unscrupulous businessman.
+In May 2012, we applied our learnings from Argentina and Nicaragua to help workers at New Era Windows in Chicago buy back their factory after it was shut down overnight by an unscrupulous businessman.
 Sixteen workers with an average twenty-three years’ experience have now become business owners.
 Little surprise that they plan to do business differently, putting their community’s needs first.

 In spring 2013, we helped launch two worker-owned cooperatives in Far Rockaway, a New York neighborhood devastated by Hurricane Sandy.
 La Mies Bakery and Roca Mia Construction emerged from our three-month training program to provide meaningful sources of worker-ownership, as well as products and services that their community badly needs to recovery and flourish.